 The Crate Might Not be the Right Size.
 See crates on Amazon

 If you get a crate that is too big for your puppy, you’re giving him enough space to poop.
-Dogs don’t poop in the same place in which they eat or sleep, so if you only give him enough space to turn around or stretch his legs out, you’ll stop him from pooping.
+Dogs don’t poop in the same place in which they eat so if you only give him enough space to turn around or stretch his legs out, you’ll stop him from pooping.

 If the crate gives him too much space to defecate, he might take advantage of that.
 Once he has been inside the crate too long, the excretion could soon turn into entertainment.
 Leaving your dog in a big crate for too long with nothing to do can lead to coprophagia.